-Jimmy Beal begins his third season on the Northern Arizona University football staff as the running backs coach after joining the staff in the fall of 2010.
+• Begins his seventh season on the Northern Arizona University football staff as the running backs coach after joining the Lumberjacks in the fall of 2010.

-Beal joined the program from the University of Redlands, where he worked with the defensive backs in the spring of 2010.
-Prior to Redlands, he was a graduate assistant at Texas State University in San Marcos, Texas in 2009 and worked as the running backs coach at Rocky Mountain College in Billings under current NAU assistant David Reeves in 2008.
+• Coached at the University of Redlands, where he worked with the defensive backs in the spring of 2010.
+Prior to Redlands, he was a graduate assistant at Texas State University in 2009 and worked as the running backs coach at Rocky Mountain College in Billings.

-Beal played collegiately at Montana State from 2002-04 before joining Reeves’ team at Rocky Mountain College.
+• Beal played collegiately at Montana State from 2002-04 before competing at Rocky Mountain College.
 He was named the most valuable player and most valuable running back in 2006.

 Born: Oct.
 22, 1984